Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 The problem is that the current official model does not align cleanly with the established Sutton SignWriting production ecosystem and its practical needs.

-This includes two symbol-level design choices that matter directly:
+Two design choices matter directly here:

-- facial diacritics, which move part of symbol identity into font interpretation
+- the facial-diacritic model, which moves part of symbol identity into font interpretation
 - inherent first fill and first rotation values, which weaken explicit symbol identity and complicate stable sorting

 If the facial-diacritic model were removed and explicit first fill and first rotation values were restored instead of being inherent, compatibility and sorting would move much closer to the Formal SignWriting model.